-This year for the spring exhibition it was on World War One, showing my knowledge through a comic book.
+This year for the spring exhibition it was on World War One, presented my knowledge through a comic book.
 The graphic novel had to accurately share the information within a story.
-Making sure the sources were accurate and I fully understand what I was making my comic about.
+Making sure the sources were accurate and I fully understood what I was making my comic about.
 Here’s my process of creating the comic book and the steps to it.

 Driving Question: How can I create a graphic novel that accurately depicts an event from WWI?